mariadiea/RL-reproducible/index.md

 ### Metrics

 A good measure on the quality of the predictions is the Mean Squared Error, measured for each episode over a number of runs.
-To determine the true value of the state function, we separately generate 100,000 episodes using the target policy and averaging their returns.
+To determine the true value of the state function for each environment, we separately generate 100,000 episodes using the target policy and averaging their returns.

 ### Runs